 chop, bag, refrigerate, freeze, bake, sauté, rise, grill, slice, grind, roast…

-Through the Warren County Food Hub, Working Landscapes adds value to locally grown food and helps to bridge the gap between local farmers and local and regional consumers.
+Through the Working Landscapes Food Hub, Working Landscapes adds value to locally grown food and helps to bridge the gap between local farmers and local and regional consumers.
 We are building the missing infrastructure that helps growers reach new markets, and also providing retail access to healthy, local food that is not otherwise available in our community.

-The Warren County Produce Center, located at 221 W. Franklin Street in Warrenton, is home to the Chopped Produce Initiative.
+The Working Landscapes Produce Center, located at 221 W. Franklin Street in Warrenton, is home to the Chopped Produce Initiative.
 Here we receive fresh, local produce from area farmers, store it in a large cold storage facility and then chop and bag it for distribution to schools, hospitals, daycares and other institutions.

-Warren FoodWorks is a café, kitchen and community gathering space in the center of downtown Warrenton, located at 108 South Main Street, directly across from the county courthouse.
+Main Street Kitchen is a shared-use incubator kitchen inside the in the center of downtown Warrenton, located at 108 South Main Street, directly across from the county courthouse.
+Through Main Street Kitchen, Working Landscapes provides entrepreneurial community members with the space, appliances, and certifications to develop and sell prepared food products.